MicrosoftDocs/well-architected/well-architected/service-guides/application-insights.md

 >
 > * *RE:01 -* **Align your application monitoring design with business objectives and avoid unnecessary complexity.** Determine the [number of Application Insights resources](/azure/azure-monitor/app/create-workspace-resource?tabs=bicep#how-many-application-insights-resources-should-i-deploy) you need and where to deploy them.
 Use one resource per workload per environment (such as one for staging and one for production) to prevent mixing telemetry from different application versions.<br><br>Deploy your Application Insights resource in the same region as the underlying Log Analytics workspace to minimize latency and reduce costs associated with cross-region telemetry.
 For more cost optimization strategies, go to the [Cost Optimization](#cost-optimization) section.<br><br>
 >
 > * *RE:02 -* **Configure sampling based on the criticality of the data.** Identify the user and system flows of your workload, determine the events you want to gather, and configure sampling accordingly.
 For highly critial data, adjust the sample rate to capture more data.<br><br>For instrumentation-specific instructions, see [Azure Monitor OpenTelemetry Distro](/azure/azure-monitor/app/opentelemetry-configuration?tabs=aspnetcore#enable-sampling) or [Application Insights SDKs (Classic API)](/azure/azure-monitor/app/sampling-classic-api).
-Sampling for autoinstrumentation is covered in environment-specific documentation, for example [Configure sampling in Azure Functions](/azure/azure-functions/configure-monitoring?tabs=v2#configure-sampling).<br><br>
+For autoinstrumentation, sampling is covered in environment-specific documentation, for example [Configure sampling in Azure Functions](/azure/azure-functions/configure-monitoring?tabs=v2#configure-sampling).<br><br>
 >
 > * *RE:03 & RE:08 -* **Create a comprehensive resiliency plan.** Start by conducting a Failure Mode Analysis (FMA) to identify potential scenarios where Application Insights might fail or become unreachable.
 This could be due to various reasons such as network issues, authentication problems, or service disruptions.<br><br>Determine how your workload should behave if Application Insights is unreachable at boot or during runtime based on the criticality of application monitoring to your business goals.
 Define and document the expected behavior of your workload.<br><br>Finally, test your resiliency plan.
 For example, validate network failures using an NSG (Network Security Group) rule, and authentication failures by changing the connection string.<br><br>
 >